Carbon Farming Task Force Members

 Professor Susan E. Crow, University of Hawai‘i at Mānoa

-Susan Crow, Ph.D., is an Assistant Professor in the College of Tropical Agriculture and Human Resources with the Department of Natural Resources and Environmental Management at the University of Hawai‘i at Mānoa.
+Susan Crow, Ph.D., is an Assistant Professor in the College of Tropical Agriculture and Human Resources (CTAHR) with the Department of Natural Resources and Environmental Management at the University of Hawai‘i at Mānoa.
 Prof. Crow is an ecologist and biogeochemist, who studies the natural carbon (C) cycle and human impacts on the soil environment.